In brief:Â

 4. File a Freedom of Information Act request with the IRS

 As the central tax authority for the US, the IRS has a database that automatically registers all tax-related liens from all US states and territories.
 This Automated Lien System (ALS) is available to the public through an online, fax, or mail request made under the Freedom of Information Act.
-As of January 1, 2023, there is no fee charged for this request.
+As of January 1, 2023, there is no fee charged for this request, and there are publicly available guidelines that help you submit a request.

 The IRS notes that this database doesn’t include federally-issued tax liens, so the data may be incomplete or inaccurate.
 Also, the database comes in pipe-delimited text format on a CD, so you’ll need some way to read that medium.
 And keep in mind, this only offers tax lien data, and doesn’t provide information on other types of liens.